ovcharovvladimir/Prysm/k8s/README.md

 ### Geth's Genesis file

-This file is the default provided by gess-genesis secret.
+This file is the default provided by geth-genesis secret.

 ```json
 {